 Image: A single narcissus blossom (Fauren/Shutterstock)

-Today’s New York Times has a great opinion piece by Frank Bruni, “Death in the Age of Narcissism.”
+Columnist Frank Bruni wrote a great opinion piece for the New York Times, “Death in the Age of Narcissism.”
 He makes the point that Americans have developed the habit of making the death of public figures an opportunity to talk about themselves.
 The President does it, other public figures do it, and reporters do it, and it’s a bad habit all around.
 I recommend you click on the link and read the piece; it’s good.

 Many of us don’t fully appreciate what we’re doing, and that’s a damned good reason, among plenty of others, to pay closer attention to it.
 It undermines what should be our goal, which is to put someone else in the spotlight.
 We can’t do that if we’re crowding the stage. – Frank Bruni, “Death in the Age of Narcissism.”